 - how child custody and visitation of the parties’ minor children will be arranged / scheduled

-- how much, if any child support will be paid
+- how much child support (if any) will be paid – and to which parent

-In a truly uncontested divorce, both parties are willing to sign all of the unnecessary pleadings and agreements needed for filing the uncontested divorce with the court.
-In addition, the divorce will usually be based on a claim made by the plaintiff (the person filing the case) of irreconcilable differences.
+In an uncontested divorce, both parties are willing to sign all of the necessary pleadings and agreements needed for filing the Georgia uncontested divorce with the court.
+In addition, the Georgia uncontested divorce will usually be based on a claim made by the plaintiff (the person filing the case) of irreconcilable differences.
 However, more than one reason can be give for the divorce, but most of the other available legal reasons for a divorce are are only usually alleged in contested divorce cases.
 See Grounds for Divorce, O.C.G.A. § 19-5-3.

 The documents we include in our Georgia uncontested divorce filings include:

-- Complaint for Divorce (or Petition for Divorce): The document (aka pleading) filed in the court officially asking for a divorce.
+- Complaint for Divorce (or Petition for Divorce): The document (also know as a pleading) filed in the court officially requesting the court to grant a divorce.

 - Verification(s): A notarized document attesting to the accuracy of the claims made in the complaint by the person seeking the divorce.
 A verification are also necessary for the Domestic Relations Financial Affidavit.

 - Summons: The document giving notice to your spouse of the divorce filing and the time limit to respond.
-Responses are unusual in uncontested divorces.
+However, responses (called an answer) are not required and are unusual in uncontested divorce cases.

-- Acknowledgement of Service: A document signed by the other party in a divorce that is an admission that he/her has officially received the request for the divorce (Complaint for Divorce).
+- Acknowledgement of Service: A notarized document signed by the other spouse in a divorce case.
+It is an admission that he//she has officially received a copy of the request for the divorce (Complaint for Divorce).
 The other party can either sign the Acknowledgement of Service or be served by a sheriff’s deputy or process server.
-Most people sign the Acknowledgment of Service as a part of a Georgia uncontested divorce.
+However, the vast majority of people sign the Acknowledgment of Service as a part of a Georgia uncontested divorce.

 - Consent to Try After Thirty-One (31) Days: A document executed by the parties that allows the court to expedite the divorce and grant it in as little as thirty-one (31) days, rather than waiting the normal six (6) months or more.
 This document does not mean that the parties will have to go to court, but rather it is a request that the court consider and finalize the case after thirty-one (31) days, the legal required minimum number of days.